asdia0/Battleship/.github/README.md

 # Battleship
 Battleship is a classic board game that involves two players attempting to destroy all the other player’s ships.
 This game is usually played on a 10x10 board.
 Turns alternate bewteen the players.
 Each player gets the chance to search a square each turn.

+## NuGet
+The library's NuGet package can be found [here](https://www.nuget.org/packages/Battleship/).

 ## Features
 - Simulate games
 - Find the optimal ship layout